ktyubeshi/fast-bunkai/README.md

 | English    | 200  | 212.21 ms     | 4.92 ms            | 43.15×  |
 | Long text* | 20   | 1323.61 ms    | 4.75 ms            | 278.49× |

-*Long text corpus mixes Japanese/English paragraphs with emojis and dot/number edge cases.
+*Long text corpus contains mixed Japanese/English paragraphs with emojis and special cases.

 Actual numbers vary by hardware, but the Rust core consistently outperforms pure Python bunkai by an order of magnitude or more.

 ## 🧠 Architecture Snapshot